 Keep a record of your edits.
 You’ll start to notice that you’re making the same mistakes over and over.
 Once you are aware of a pattern, it’s easier to recognize when you’re falling into it.

-9. Cut the Non-Essential
+9. Cut out the fluff

 Once you’ve put all your first thoughts down into a draft, it’s time to edit everything down.

-Here’s an exercise for you: What’s a tagline that will make you stand out, be remembered (in a positive way) and talked about?
+Here’s an exercise for you: What’s a tagline that will make you stand out, be remembered (in a positive way), and talked about?
 If you were to summarize your personal mission, blog, course, etc. into a single tagline, how would you do it?

 This doesn’t have to be perfect or something you obsess over for too long, just a quick exercise to get you in the right mindset.